What sets ICEA’s certifications apart from other certifications in the childbirth education or the doula field?

 What are the requirements for a proctor?

-Proctors cannot be a family member, friend, or fellow ICEA certification candidate.
+Proctors cannot be a family member or someone who is currently an ICEA Certifying Candidate.
+It is the responsibility of the ICEA Certifying Exam Applicant to secure their own proctor.
 Many people request to use their employer or a librarian at a public library.

 Can I take the exam in another language besides English?

-ICEA offers its exams in English, Spanish, and Chinese (Mandarin).
+ICEA currently offers its exams in English and Chinese (Mandarin).
 Please let the ICEA office know if you need a translated exam or if you need the exam in a different language than mentioned here.

-What if I need to change or cancel my exam date?
+What if I need to change my exam date?

-You may change or cancel your exam up to 10 days prior to the scheduled exam date.
+You may change your exam date or time up to 15 days prior to the scheduled exam date.
 Please contact the ICEA office at email@example.com to make the appropriate arrangements.

 How will I receive my exam results?